 'Regular Logical Mode': Times when everyone else wants to let loose and have fun, parties, light, joking conversations, when people aren't in the mood for anything too "heavy"

-’Light Fun Mode': Times when everyone else wants to be more low key and cerebral, formal, serious events, places where you're expected to be quiet and behave, near people you're expected to contain yourself around
+'Light Fun Mode': Times when everyone else wants to be more low key and cerebral, formal, serious events, places where you're expected to be quiet and behave, with people you're expected to contain yourself around

 'Regular Logical Mode': People talking about how their weekends went or some topic in the news

 'Light Fun Mode': Friends who keep a conversation light and breezy